 As previously mentioned, log every contact attempt that you make no matter if it is successful, unsuccessful or an attempt made to the client's back-up.
 Logging every contact attempt is important so that as a team, we are able to track when communication occurred, what forms of communication were used, and the outcome of the contact attempt.

-The following sections provide guidance on how to complete the introductory call, check-in, and follow-up.
+The following sections provide guidance on how to complete the following types of contact attempts:

+- Introductory

+- Check-in

+- Follow-up